Computing and Technology

 Get in the “tank”…The Terrarium, that is!

 Beloit College uses Google Apps for Education (GAE) for email.
 It also includes a calendar tool and a document management system called "Drive" that has unlimited storage.
 If you have a personal Gmail account, you already know how it works.
 To access your Beloit College email account, go to the Terrarium and link in through the “Email” button (you can also sign in at http://mail.beloit.edu/ or http://mail.google.com/).

 Make a habit of checking your Beloit account.
-Most communications you’ll receive before you arrive on campus will come via email, including your housing and roommate assignment, mailbox number, and financial aid information.
+Most communications you receive from Beloit will come via email, including your housing and roommate assignment, mailbox number, and financial aid information.
 Your Beloit email account will also be an essential tool for communicating with professors, staff, and students at Beloit College.

 You received your Beloit College username and a temporary password by mail.
 Be sure to change your password immediately:

-This username and password will be used not only for email, but also for registering computers on the college network, printing, and accessing Moodle (which some professors use to create online communities for classes) and the Portal.
+This username and password will be used not only for email, but also for registering computers on the college network, printing, and accessing the Portal and Moodle (which some professors use to create online communities for classes).

 To become familiar with the rules and regulations of Beloit computing, and the services the ISR (Information Services and Resources) division offers, read: